 Erin + Ben

-We are excited to introduce Erin and Ben, the recipients of The Wedding Pink - 2013.
-We are honored to have awarded them their dream wedding which took place on May 5 at the Wine Country Inn, Palisade, Colorado.
+Erin and Ben, the recipients of The Wedding Pink - 2013.
+Their dream wedding took place on May 5 at the Wine Country Inn, Palisade, Colorado.

 How has your life been touched by breast cancer?